New Jersey Birth Malpractice Lawyer

 SELECT ALL THAT APPLY TO YOUR BABY:*

-What is a Medical Malpractice Birth Injury in New Jersey?
+New Jersey Birth Injury Lawyer: What is a Medical Malpractice Birth Injury in New Jersey?

 No parent ever imagines their perfect day turning into a nightmare.
 You plan for months, dreaming of holding your new baby.
 But what happens when something goes wrong during birth?
 Not just a minor hiccup, but a serious injury to your baby because of a mistake made by a doctor, nurse, or hospital staff?
 That’s what we call a medical malpractice birth injury in New Jersey.
+Birth injuries can lead to lifelong disabilities that require extensive medical care, therapy, and support.

 Here at The Child Injury Firm, our team has spent decades helping families in New Jersey and all over the country.
 We’ve seen firsthand the heartbreak and challenges that come with a birth injury.
 It’s not just about what happened during delivery; it’s about a lifetime of care and worry for your child.
+A birth injury can have a lasting impact on a child’s life and shape the family’s future, making it crucial to seek the support and compensation needed for long-term well-being.

 What are some common types of Medical Malpractice Birth Injuries in New Jersey?

-• Cerebral Palsy: This is a group of disorders that affect a person’s ability to move and keep balance and posture.
+• Cerebral Palsy: This is a group of neurological disorders that affect a person’s ability to move and maintain balance and posture.
 It can happen if a baby doesn’t get enough oxygen to their brain during birth.
 Studies show that a significant number of Cerebral Palsy cases are linked to preventable birth complications.
 In fact, the Centers for Disease Control and Prevention (CDC) notes that about 1 in 345 children in the U.S. has cerebral palsy, and many cases are related to issues during birth.

 • Spinal Cord Injuries: These are rare but very serious injuries that can happen if too much force is used or if the baby is twisted during delivery.